Sony WF-1000XM4 vs Bose QuietComfort Earbuds: which noise-cancelling earbuds are right for you?

 So, if noise cancellation is the most important feature for you, you’ll be better off with the Bose in-ear headphones.
 If you’re an audiophile for whom sound is the priority, try the Sony WF-1000XM4.

-If we were choosing between the two earbuds in Australia, it would be a no-brainer to opt for the much cheaper QuietComfort earbuds.
+If we were choosing between the two earbuds in Australia, the slightly cheaper QuietComfort Earbuds may make the choice easier, but a discount from Sony may level that playing field.
 Unfortunately, the choice isn’t so easy in the US and the UK, where the Bose and Sony buds are evenly matched in terms of price.

 If you remain unsure, our advice is to look at the designs of both models and consider which appeals most.
 If you like the security of stabilizer fins, go for the Bose QuietComfort Earbuds.
 Prefer a sleeker look and a lighter charging case?
 The Sony WF-1000XM4 might be your best bet.